mvolkmann/MyUnixEnv/notes/GoNotes.md

 The primary reason to use `go get` with modules is to specify a specific version to be installed.
-Alternatively once some version is installed, perhaps by running `go build`, the version to use can be modified by editing `go.mod` and running a command like `go build`.
+Alternatively once some version is installed, perhaps by running `go build`, the version to use can be modified by editing `go.mod` and running the command again.

 Changing the version of a direct dependency can change the versions of its dependencies that are used.